Stevensville School District

 Teachers should use a variety of communication devices, including telephone and personal conferences as well as written grade reports, to keep parents well informed.
 At the beginning of the grading period, students and parents are to be informed regarding the basis of the grades and the methods to be used in determining grades.

-In grades K-3, grading will follow criteria established for student grading and progress.
+In grades K-3, grading will follow standards based criterion established for student grading and progress.

 In grades 4-12, letter grades will be used as follows: